rnm2453/python-slackclient/README.md

 |   └── ...
 └── ...
 ```
-###### Python File's.
-What should I change? purpose
+###### Purpose OF Each File
  * app.py- listens to different RTM events and runs the application. can add/remove events
- * message_producer.py- recives differnt inputs and creates outputs respectavly. may need to change depends on the events
+ * producer.py- recives differnt inputs and creates outputs respectavly. may need to change depends on the events
+ * bot.py- find the bot username, id and connects everything to the WebClient
+ * database.py- alters the database, you may need to change it depeneding on your database
  * message.py- a generic message constructor.
 No need to Change
- * onboarding.py- a onboarding message.
-Do as you wish, its your bot and you messages
  *There is really nothing else in this project if you followed the installation tutorial already
+ *
  * To Create Messages with different layouts you need to create a new file and follow Slack's 'Message Block layout" page

+##### Ive Finish Coding My bot And I Want To Connect It TO A Database

   [Real Time Client(RTM)]: https://api.slack.com/rtm/  "Real Time Client(RTM)"
   [Slack Python Onboarding Tutorial]: https://github.com/rnm2453/python-slackclient-1/tree/master/tutorial  "Slack Python Onboarding Tutorial"